9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 easier to read and maintain.

-When we compile with `-fvia-C`, GHC will generate C code and use the system\'s C compiler to compile it, instead of going straight to assembly language as it usually does.
-This slows compilation down, but sometimes the C compiler can further improve GHC\'s optimised code, so it can be worthwhile.
+When we compile with `-fvia-C`, GHC will generate C code and use the system's C compiler to compile it, instead of going straight to assembly language as it usually does.
+This slows compilation down, but sometimes the C compiler can further improve GHC's optimised code, so it can be worthwhile.

 We include `-fvia-C` here mainly to show how to make compilation with it